Refinements and corrections to the deflection angle of light in Kerr-de Sitter spacetime: Conclusion

 \section{Conclusion}

+The introduction of the RI method aims to explore the influence of the cosmological constant on the light deflection.
+Using this approach, Sultana studied the deflection angle of equatorial light in KdS spacetime.
+However, in light of researchers' criticisms of the RI method, Sultana's finding inherently bears the limitations associated with this methodology.

-The unreachable infinity of Kerr-de Sitter spacetime has been an inevitable obstacle for the investigation of the deflection angle of particles as the presence of the cosmological horizon.
-In this paper, the finite-distance deflection angle of massive particles in Kerr-de Sitter spacetime is derived by using the generalized GW method.
-The result is accurate up to second order with respect to the mass of the black hole $M$, the spin parameter of the black hole $a$ and the cosmological constant $\Lambda$.
-It encompasses special cases where specific values are assigned to $a$, $v$, and $\Lambda$.
+In the context of KdS spacetime, we systematically address and rectify the orbit problem, position problem, and static problem identified in Sultana’s work.
+This is achieved by directly solving the original EOM, utilizing a finite-distance deflection angle, and adopting the Randers optical space, respectively.
+Building upon these rectification, we derive the finite-distance deflection angle of equatorial light in KdS spacetime with the generalized GW method.
+Our result is accurate up to second order with respect to the mass of the black hole $M$, the spin parameter of the black hole $a$ and the cosmological constant $\Lambda$.

+As observing technologies advance for various celestial systems, the subtle differences between values given by different theoretical results are expected to be detected.
+The result presented in this paper, considering more detailed aspects and greater realism, undoubtedly provide a more accurate foundation for investigating the influence of the cosmological constant on light deflection.